- Courses and Registration

 Option 3: Designate Primary Name as Releasable for Specified Publication.

 This option indicates that UT Arlington may release your name for publication in the commencement booklet, the graduation edition of The Shorthorn, and given to the official commencement vendors and associations, but not to other external publications, vendors, associations or agencies that are not affiliated with the UT Arlington commencement event, unless you provide your written permission.

 The Restriction Exception field in MyMav is shown below:

 Students who have opted to restrict all directory information in MyMAV will not appear in the printed commencement program unless the commencement program is specified as explained above.

-The University of Texas at Arlington will disclose information from a student’s education record without the written consent of the student in the following situations as permitted by FERPA:
+The University may also disclose PII from a student's education records without obtaining prior written consent of the student in the following situations as permitted by FERPA:

 Once the student attains the age of 18 or attends an institution of higher education, regardless of age, FERPA rights transfer from the parent to the student.
 Under FERPA, parents have no inherent rights of access to their students' education records.

-Students can give express written permission for their parents' access to their education record by downloading the form at Office of Records Release Form (pdf) and submitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.
-Please note that there is a separate release form for financial records, available in Bursar Services.
+Students can give express written permission for their parents' access to their education record by completing the UT Arlington FERPA Release Authorization Form and submitting it with UTA identification to the Office of Admissions, Records and Registration, Room 129 Davis Hall.

 Records may be released to parents without a signed consent from the student under certain exceptions.
 These include: